esmeralday/esmeralday.github.io/index.md

+## Introduction

+## Modelling

+The soft robotic limb will need to be modeled in simulation before learning algorithms can be tested on it.
+To achieve realistic results it is important that the software used has certain properties; for example, the ability to accurately model soft materials.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/esmeralday/esmeralday.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.